WaiYanNyeinNaing/withAI/GeminiRAG/README.md

    - 💭 **Stage 3: Final Thinking** - Follow the final reasoning
    - ✨ **Final Answer** - Get the polished response

-4. **View Sources**: Expand source citations to see which chunks were retrieved
+4. **View References**: See clean file-based citations with page numbers and source types

 5. **New Chat**: Click "New chat" to start a fresh conversation